wso2/docs-open-banking/en/docs/learn/consent-manager.md

 - Once you click **Stop Sharing**, the status of the consent changes to `withdrawn`.
 You can find this consent in the **Withdrawn** tab now.

+!!!note
+    To learn about customizing the Consent Manager Portal, see the [Customize the Consent Manager Portal](../develop/customize-consent-manager-portal) documentation.